 What should be done?

 Low T has many adverse effects on both men and women.
 If you decide to go for hormone replacement therapy, we advise you to take great care.
 High T can be just as dangerous for women as Low T. It can also have an adverse effect on female fertility, but it can also: foster hair growth, cause your voice to become deeper and cause clitomegaly (an abnormally large clitoris).
 Thus if you believe that you suffer from low T, best start with changing your exercise routine and diet.
 Focus on weight lifting and other muscle building exercises.
-Opt for more meat heavy diet.
+Opt for a more meat heavy diet.
 There are also some specific foods that acts as the natural testosterone boosters.
 If this doesn’t help, than consult your doctor about using testosterone supplements or hormone replacement therapy.